VAndrJ/awesome-apple-bugs/README.md

 ### SwiftUI

+- [ForEach crash](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/ForEachCrashOnElementdeletionBindingInit/): when using the `Binding` variant of the init, after the animation of removing the last element has completed.
 - [Memory leak](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/MemoryLeakSearchableRefreshableScrollView/README.md) when applying `.searchable` and `.refreshable` modifiers together on a `ScrollView`.
 - [Button action](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/ButtonActionNotCancelledDuringScrollInSheet/README.md) is not canceled during scrolling in a sheet and is executed after scrolling completes.
 - [Gesture issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/GestureIssueLongPressUpdatingNotCalled/README.md): `.updating` block is not called on `LongPressGesture`.